History of Carmelo Anthony in Timeline

 On March 12, 2017, in a loss to the Brooklyn Nets, Carmelo Anthony became only the third player to score 10,000 points for two franchises.

-On September 25, 2017, Carmelo Anthony was traded to the Oklahoma City Thunder in exchange for Enes Kanter, Doug McDermott and a 2018 second-round pick.
+On September 25, 2017, Carmelo Anthony was traded to the Oklahoma City Thunder.
+The Knicks received Enes Kanter, Doug McDermott, and a 2018 second-round pick in exchange for Anthony.
+During Anthony's tenure with the Knicks, the team only managed to win one playoff series.

-On November 9, 2017, Carmelo Anthony passed Allen Iverson on the NBA all-time scoring list, moving to 24th place.
+On November 9, 2017, Carmelo Anthony surpassed Allen Iverson on the NBA all-time scoring list, moving into 24th place.
+Anthony only needed 12 points to pass Iverson and he finished the game with 28 points.

-On November 26, 2017, Carmelo Anthony passed Ray Allen on the NBA all-time scoring list and moved to 23rd place.
+On November 26, 2017, Carmelo Anthony passed Ray Allen on the NBA all-time scoring list, advancing to 23rd place.

-On December 11, 2017, Carmelo Anthony passed Vince Carter for 22nd on the NBA all-time scoring list.
+On December 11, 2017, Carmelo Anthony moved past Vince Carter to take the 22nd spot on the NBA all-time scoring list.

 August 13, 2018: Signed with the Houston Rockets

-In December 2018, Carmelo Anthony and La La reconciled after living separately.
+In December 2018, Carmelo Anthony and La La reconciled.

 As of 2018, thirteen shoes have been released in the Melo line.